-Network Operator: Network Operator: A person who is registered as a Network Operator, in accordance with clause 2.28.2, 2.28.3 or 2.28.4 of the Market Rules.
+Network Operator: A person who owns, controls or operates a transmission or distribution system subject to clauses 2.28.3 and 2.28.16 of the Market Rules.

 Non-Dispatchable Load: A Load which is not a Dispatchable Load, a Curtailable Load or an Interruptible Load, and is therefore self scheduled.